NLA Landlord Membership packages start from as little as £0.96* per week!

 NLA Accreditation is purely based on Landlord Development and good management practice.
 It is a national scheme which offers greater consistency for all landlords, tenants and councils to recognise.

 There are three ways that you can become acccredited with the NLA :

 1) Attend one of our foundation courses to become accredited.
 The course is facilitated across the UK.
 To find your nearest course visit our events calender www.landlords.org.uk/events/product_course

-2) Complete the course online by visiting the Library home page logging in and then completing all of the "CORE" subjects in www.landlords.org.uk/library
+2) Complete the course online by logging in and visiting the Library home page and then completing all of the "CORE" subjects in www.landlords.org.uk/library

 3) Passport on to our scheme from other similar development based models such as LLAS, MLAS or Landlord accreditation wales (LAW) You will need to download and sign the scheme rules along with providing proof you are a member of a development based scheme that follows the same syllabus as the NLA.
 This can be in the form of your accredited certificate.

 Download the scheme rules document sign it and either email a scanned copy to firstname.lastname@example.org or mail it to us at NLA Accreditation, 2nd Floor, Skyline House, 200 Union Street, London SE1 0LX.